 Copyright 2011 Paul Drube

 Drube, Paul Harlan.
-"TQFT diffeomorphism invariants and skein modules." doctoral dissertation, University of Iowa, 2011.
+"TQFT diffeomorphism invariants and skein modules."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.